Woman with long, strong hair benefiting from hydrolyzed collagen for stronger hair.

 The main difference between hydrolyzed and regular collagen comes down to one word: absorption.
 Regular collagen molecules are large, making it difficult for them to be absorbed effectively, whether you’re ingesting them or applying them topically.
 The hydrolysis process solves this problem by breaking those large molecules into smaller peptides.
 Because these peptides are so much smaller, they are more bioavailable, meaning your body can put them to use much more efficiently.
 For haircare, this is a game-changer.
 Smaller molecules can better penetrate the hair cuticle to deliver moisture, strength, and elasticity from the inside out, rather than just sitting on the surface.

-How Does Hydrolyzed Collagen Benefit Your Hair?
+What Can Hydrolyzed Collagen Do for Your Hair?

 Hydrolyzed collagen is a true multitasker for your hair, working from the inside out to deliver strength, resilience, and shine.
 Think of it as the essential scaffolding that supports a healthy hair structure.
 Because the collagen is "hydrolyzed," its large proteins have been broken down into smaller, more absorbable peptides.
 This is key, as it allows the ingredient to effectively nourish the hair shaft and scalp, delivering a concentrated dose of the building blocks your hair needs to thrive.
 It’s not just a surface-level fix; it’s a performance-driven ingredient that addresses hair health at a molecular level.
 From reinforcing the very foundation of each strand to creating a smoother, more radiant finish, its benefits are comprehensive.
 This is why you'll find it in sophisticated formulas designed for transformative results.
 It helps bridge the gap between temporary styling and long-term hair wellness, ensuring your hair doesn't just look good for a day, but becomes fundamentally healthier over time.
 Let’s look at exactly how it transforms your hair.

-The Amino Acids That Build Stronger Hair
+Meet the Amino Acids Behind Stronger Hair

 Your hair is primarily made of a protein called keratin.
 To produce it, your body needs a specific set of amino acids, and hydrolyzed collagen is a rich source of them.
 It’s particularly high in glycine and proline, which are critical components in the keratin-building process.
 When you apply a product with hydrolyzed collagen, like our Super Luxe Hero Cream, you’re essentially delivering these essential raw materials directly to your hair.
 This helps fortify the hair’s internal structure, making each strand stronger and more resilient from the core.
 It’s a foundational approach to hair health that builds strength that lasts.